dittoeth/docs/docs/technical/nft.md

 s.nftMapping[s.tokenIdCounter] = STypes.NFT({
   owner: msg.sender,
   assetId: s.asset[asset].assetId,
-  shortRecordId: shortRecordId
+  shortRecordId: shortRecordId,
+  uint16 shortOrderId;
 });
 ```

 ### Transferring NFT

 DittoEth allows a shorter to transfer their `shortRecord` to another address only if the `shortRecord` has a corresponding NFT.
-A `shortRecord` cannot be transferred if the `shortRecord` is flagged for liquidation, could be flagged for liquidation, or is `Closed`.
+A `shortRecord` cannot be transferred if the `shortRecord` is `Closed` or if its ercDebt is zero (being fully redeemed on).

 The `shortRecord` is deleted from the transferrer and is re-created under the ownership of the recipient.
-Likewise with minting, a user cannot receive the NFT if they have 254 active `shortRecords`.
+Note that the recipient can only receive the NFT if they have enough space in the `shortRecords` mapping.

 Additionally, the transferrer must claim yield prior to transferring or else they forfeit it.